Blendify/blender-manual/blender_docs/manual/interface/common_shortcuts.rst

 - :kbd:`Ctrl-C` -- Over any :ref:`ui-operation-buttons` copies their Python command into the clipboard.

-  This can be used in the Python console or in the Text editor when writing scripts.
+  This can be used in the Python Console or in the Text editor when writing scripts.
 - :kbd:`Shift-Ctrl-C` -- Over property buttons copies their data path for this property (also available from the context menu).